 Merbau (Intsia palembanica)

 Merbau is a lowland rainforest tree which produces one of the most valuable timbers of South East Asia.
-It can be found throughout the area: Australia, Burma, Fiji, India, Indonesia, Malaysia, Papua New Guinea, Philippines, Thailand.
-Merbau is also known as Borneo Teak, Ipi, Mirabow and Kajubesi.
+The other names it’s known by are Borneo Teak, Ipi, Mirabow and Kajubesi.
+This species grows throughout the areas of south-east Asia and Australia.
+That is in Burma, Fiji, India, Indonesia, Malaysia, Papua New Guinea, Philippines, Thailand and Australia.

-Merbau has a wide creamy white sapwood and the heartwood is an orange-brown colour when freshly sanded, which ages to a darker reddish-brown although the tone can be variable.
-There are also small yellow mineral deposits found throughout the wood which can be conspicuous on the surface.
-It finishes to a glossy brown colour with beautiful graining, quarter-sawn surfaces can have an attractive figure.
+Merbau has a wide creamy white sapwood and the heartwood is an orange-brown colour when freshly sanded, The colour ages to a darker reddish-brown although the tone can be variable.
+There are also small yellow mineral deposits which display throughout the wood and can be conspicuous on the surface.
+The timber finishes to a glossy brown colour with beautiful grain.
+The quarter-sawn surfaces can have an attractive figure.

-This is a dense and heavy hardwood, durable and highly resistant to preservative treatment.
-It will require pre-drilling before nailing and has a tendency to blunt saws.
-It can be polished to a fine, high gloss giving a very classy finish to a parquet floor.
+This is a dense and heavy hardwood, very stable, durable and highly resistant to preservative treatment.
+Before nailing it will require pre-drilling, and it has a tendency to blunt saws.
+Using a hard-wax oil, it can be polished to a lovely high gloss .
+It is a very popular wood type but is also hard to find.